zakame/nyt-cheesecake/README.md

 - ~~A better look and feel lol: thinking about Plurk-style timeline...~~ Somewhat done, it looks more of a mobile-friendly feed reader now.
-- Add Karma and Protractor tests
+- ~~Add Karma and Protractor tests~~
+  Basic JS tests added, though I think I still need more...

 ## LICENSE